Switch Mode

 The team members slumped their shoulders.

-While reviewing detailed documents for the next phase of the project, a knock sounded.
+While I was reviewing the detailed data for the next phase of the project, I heard a knock at the door.

-Lifting his head, Suho pressed his sore eyes with his fingers.
+Lifting my head, I pressed my tired eyes firmly with my fingers.

 “Yes.”